ryankaplan/hum/docs/latency-correction.md

 Typical stack:

 1. Web Audio scheduling baseline.
+2. Reported output latency baseline (`ctx.outputLatency`) at playback/capture time.
-2. One-time calibration per session.
+3. One-time calibration per session for the remaining residual offset.
-3. Preview/verification UX.
+4. Preview/verification UX.
-4. Manual fallback when needed.
+5. Manual fallback when needed.

+This repo uses that hybrid model.

 ## What is implemented in this repo

 Current flow:

-- `Setup -> Calibration -> Recording -> Review`.
+- `Setup -> Calibration` when the session is not calibrated.
-- `Calibrate Microphone` acquires camera/mic, resets session state, and routes to calibration.
+- `Calibrate Microphone` acquires camera/mic and routes to calibration.
+- On a fresh session, permission acquisition resets recording state; when draft work already exists, calibration state is preserved unless the active mic route changes.
+- Pressing `Continue` on calibration stores the session correction and returns to review; later takes consume that stored correction.
+- If a session is already calibrated, reacquiring permissions can return directly to review.
-- Mic selection is owned by calibration (recording view is mic-locked/read-only).
+- Mic selection is owned by calibration.
 - Calibration is session-scoped only (`latencyCorrectionSec`, `isCalibrated`).
+- Despite the name, `latencyCorrectionSec` is not a pure "mic latency" measurement.
+It is the residual correction still needed after the browser's current `ctx.outputLatency` estimate has already been accounted for.

 Calibration capture UX: